Aphrodine-wq/fairtradeworker-texa/PRD.md

   - Cards: default (shadow-sm), hover (shadow-md + translate-y-[-2px])

 - **Icon Selection**:
-  - Phosphor icons throughout (Wrench for jobs, House for homeowner, Hammer for contractor, MapPin for territory, CurrencyDollar for invoices, Crown for Pro)
+  - Phosphor icons throughout (Wrench for jobs, House for homeowner, Hammer for contractor, MapPin for territory, CurrencyDollar for invoices, Crown for Pro, Users for CRM, EnvelopeSimple for email invites, DeviceMobile for SMS invites, PaperPlaneRight for sending invites, Note for customer notes)

 - **Spacing**:
   - Container padding: px-4 md:px-8